rrrene/html_sanitize_ex/README.md

 `html_sanitize_ex` provides a fast and straightforward HTML Sanitizer written in Elixir which lets you include HTML authored by third-parties in your web application while protecting against XSS.

-It is the first Hex package to come out of the [elixirstatus.com](http://elixirstatus.com) project, where it is used to sanitize user annoucements around the Elixir community.
+It is the first Hex package to come out of the [elixirstatus.com](http://elixirstatus.com) project, where it will be used to sanitize user annoucements from the Elixir community.